 There are many different audiences who require different accommodations based on their disabilities and needs.
 The four main categories of which people with disabilities fall under are visual, auditory, motor, and conceptual.
 Due to this variety of disabilities, websites need to be made accessible to all audiences in the same manner as it is accessible to people without disabilities.
+While automated tools can often help identify issues, creating and maintaining an accessible website ultimately requires human judgment, reasoning and action.
 When possible it is good practice to do in person testing of your website with a variety of users to make sure the website able to be navigated and the content consumed.

 Continuous reporting with SiteImprove

 Technology Services has partnered with SiteImprove to provide web governance software to VCU's organizational websites.
 The software can be used identify accessibility errors, broken links, spelling mistakes, readability scores for content and other helpful insights to make your web pages friendly for VCU's web visitors.
 Account users have the ability to login to a dashboard or view statistics sent in a periodic email.
 To get an account with for VCU's SiteImprove please submit a Service Desk ticket at go.vcu.edu/webhelp with what VCU websites you need to begin getting reports for.